ethereum-optimism/optimism/specs/glossary.md

 [sequencing-window]: glossary.md#sequencing-window

-A sequencing window is a range of L1 blocks, to parse inputs from during a derivation step.
+A sequencing window is a range of L1 blocks from which a [sequencing epoch][sequencing-epoch] can be derived.

+A sequencing window whose first L1 block has number `N` contains [batcher transactions][batcher-transactions] for epoch `N`.
+The window contains blocks `[N, N + SWS)` where `SWS` is the sequencer window size.

+> **TODO** specify sequencer window size

+Additionally, the first block in the window defines the [depositing transactions][depositing-tx] which determine the [deposits] to be included in the first L2 block of the epoch.

 ## Sequencing Epoch

 [sequencing-epoch]: glossary.md#sequencing-epoch

 A sequencing epoch is sequential range of L2 blocks derived from a [sequencing window](#sequencing-window) of L1 blocks.

 Each epoch is identified by an epoch number, which is equal to the block number number of the first L1 block in the sequencing window.

+Epochs can have variable size, subject to some constraints.
+See the [L2 chain derivation specification][derivation-spec] for more details.

 ------------------------------------------------------------------------------------------------------------------------